-Board certified licensed Providers from appropriate specialty areas are utilized to assist in making determinations of medical necessity, as appropriate.
-All utilization decisions are made in a timely manner to accommodate the clinical urgency of the situation, in accordance with Federal regulatory requirements and NCQA standards.
+Board certified licensed reviewers from appropriate specialty areas are utilized to assist in making determinations of medical necessity, as appropriate.
+All utilization determinations are made in a timely manner to accommodate the clinical urgency of the situation, in accordance with Federal and State regulatory requirements and NCQA standards.

-Requests for authorization not meeting criteria are reviewed by a designated Molina Medical Director or other appropriate clinical professional.
+Requests for authorization not meeting medical necessity criteria are reviewed by a designated Molina Medical Director or other appropriate clinical professional.
 Only a licensed physician or pharmacist, doctoral level clinical psychologist or certified addiction medicine specialist as appropriate may determine to delay, modify or deny authorization of services to a Member.